Introduction to North Bali

-Get well in north Bali at the Blue Dagon Holiday retreat.
+Get well in north Bali at Ganesha Bali Coral Reef Villas.
+Directly on the beach!

-Blue Dragon Bali is a traditional Balinese retreat with eight luxury villas, located directly at the beach of North Bali.
+Ganesha Bali Coral Reef Villas is a traditional Balinese retreat with eight luxury villas, located directly at the beach of North Bali.

-While on vacation in Bali, get rid of your health problems, or prevent health problems, with Traditional Chinese Medicine at the TCM Center, which is part of the retreat.
+Ganesha Bali also has a TCM Center.
+While on vacation in Bali, get rid of your health problems, or prevent health problems, with Traditional Chinese Medicine at the TCM Center of Ganesha Bali Coral Reef Villas.

 Singaraja is centrally located at the north coast and is the main town of the Buleleng district.
 Once, Singaraja was the colonial capital of Bali.
 In the harbor district, one can still find a number of buildings that remain from the colonial times.
 There is a lively night- and morning market that is certainly worth visiting.
 Several banks and ATM’s can be found here as well.

 The Royal Palace of Singaraja, Puri Agung Buleleng, is one of the most popular destinations for tourists visiting North Bali.
 Here the descendants of the old kings of Buleleng still live.